ianprime0509/temperament/README.md

 A note on octaves: an octave is defined to be 1200 cents, or a pitch ratio of 2:1.
-The notes that you specify in the `notes` object are assumed to fill a _single octave_, meaning that the definition `"C{sharp}": ["C", 1300]` is equivalent to the one given in the example above for C♯, since 1300 - 1200 is 100.
+The notes that you specify in the `notes` object are assumed to fill a _single octave_, meaning that the definition `"C♯": ["C", 1300]` is equivalent to the one given in the example above for C♯, since 1300 - 1200 is 100.

-### Note name shortcuts

-Certain special characters in note names can be replaced by sequences enclosed in curly braces which can then be converted into special characters using the `prettifyNoteName` function.
-Currently, only `{sharp}` (corresponding to ♯) and `{flat}` (corresponding to ♭) are recognized.
-For example, the note name `B{flat}` used in the sample above will be displayed as B♭.
-Of course, it is also possible to simply type the Unicode characters directly into the temperament file.

 ### Metadata